 For the next couple of days I was on an emotional rollercoaster.
 I would cry for no reason, snap at my husband and kids, and alternate between feeling restless and feeling lethargic and depressed.
-Bewildered by my uncharacteristic volatility, I called a friend of mine who trains dogs for a living.
+Bewildered by my uncharacteristic volatility, I called a friend of mine, Brian, who trains dogs for a living (check him out - his place proves that doggy heaven does exist, and he is in charge of it!).
 He immediately knew what was wrong.
 “Susanne, you have PTSD.
 The reaction you are having is totally normal.
 You were attacked by an animal, and even though you know you are safe, your body still has a lot of stress hormones to cycle out.
 You should be fine in a few days.”

 I went for a run (without Penny, avoiding the attacker, and now with pepper spray handy).
 It didn’t help.
 Normally my workouts are great at helping me feel calm and happy, but I felt no better.
 On Sunday I was teaching yoga and I didn’t really feel like it, but it was my gig, with my loyal crew, and I could not not show.
 When I teach, I do the class with the students.
 So I showed up, did my usual thing, starting with a dynamic warm-up, working the core, some balancing and stretching, ending in some mindful breathing and relaxation.
 And suddenly I realized at the end of it that I felt completely back to my normal self!
 I stayed that way - it was as if the one hour class had allowed my body to flush out the crazy-making hormones and my central nervous system to get back to baseline.
 I had no idea how this had happened, but suddenly I understood why so many clients had told me that they felt calmer after my classes than they did with anything else in their self-care and/or therapeutic programs.